ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-04/find-size-of-python-object.md

 (All the code in the article can be found over on our GitHub organizations page: https://github.com/customprogrammingsolutions/python-memory-usage/)

+If you want to get an introduction to how CPython manages memory have a look at [our PyCon 2019 poster](https://www.lesinskis.com/images/CPythonMemoryStructurePosterJanisLesinskisAlyshaIannetta.pdf) that summarizes the core concepts.

 # sys.sizeof

 The starting point for these things is the functionality in the `sys` library called [getsizeof](https://docs.python.org/dev/library/sys.html#sys.getsizeof) that will let you do some sizeof checks: